chmouel/snazy/README.md

 ## Usage

-You use `snazy` by "piping" logs into it :
+* You use `snazy` by "piping" logs into it :

 ```shell
 kubectl logs deployment/controller|snazy
 ```

-It supports streaming too.
+* It supports streaming too.
 When you have a `kubectl logs -f` it would just wait for input and snazzily print your logs.

-If you need to parse a file you simply can use the shell with `snazy < FILE`
+* If you need to parse a file you simply can use the shell with `snazy < FILE`

-If your input comes from <https://github.com/boz/kail> it will automatically detect it and print the namespace/pod[container] :
+* If your input comes from <https://github.com/boz/kail> it will automatically detect it and print the namespace/pod[container] :

 ![screenshot](./.github/screenshot-kail.png)

-If you don't want to have the namespace/pod[container] printed you can add the flag `--kail-no-prefix`.
+* If you don't want to have the namespace/pod[container] printed you can add the flag `--kail-no-prefix`.

-If you want to highlight some pattern you can add the option `-r REGEXP` and `snazy` will highlight it.
+* If you want to highlight some patterns you can add the option `-r REGEXP` and `snazy` will highlight it.
 You can have multiple `-r` switches with multiple regexps, and you get different highlight for each match.

-If you want to only show some levels, you can add the -f to filter by level or multiple -f for multiple levels :
+* If you want to only show some levels, you can add the flag `-f` to filter by level or multiple `-f` for multiple levels, for example, this only show warning and error from the log:

 ```shell
 % kubectl log pod|snazy -f warning -f error
 ```

-Will only show warning and error from the log.

-If you pass the flag "--level-symbols" or set the environement variable `SNAZY_LEVEL_SYMBOLS`, snazy will show some pretty emojis rather than plain log level label :
+* If you pass the flag `--level-symbols` or set the environement variable `SNAZY_LEVEL_SYMBOLS`, snazy will show some pretty emojis rather than plain log level label :

 ![snazy level symbols](.github/screenshot-level-symbols.png)

-You can customize the time printed with the `-t` option which respect the [`strftime`](https://man7.org/linux/man-pages/man3/strftime.3.html) format strings.
+* You can customize the time printed with the `-t` option which respect the [`strftime`](https://man7.org/linux/man-pages/man3/strftime.3.html) format strings.

-You can do your own field matching with the -k/--json-keys, it accepts the field `msg`, `level` and `ts`.
+* You can do your own field matching with the `-k/--json-keys` flag, it accepts the field `msg`, `level` and `ts`.
 Those fields target a key in json to be used for parsing.
-The value should be:
+The values should be:

   * `msg`: The message text (string)
   * `level`: The log level (eg: info) (string)
   * `ts`: The timestamp, a float or a datetime

-If any of those are missing the parser will fails.
+  If any of those fields are missing the parser will fails.

 ## Shell completions